riosil/EdgeLED/README.md

 ![Example edge lit sign](https://raw.githubusercontent.com/riosil/EdgeLEDcontroller/master/images/keep_calm_sign.jpg)

 This prototype was made in Makespace, Cambridge.
-There is an example two-layer display at the end of the video: https://www.instagram.com/p/CSuGmHmoO2C/
+There is an example two-layer display at the end of the video: [Makespace video](https://www.instagram.com/p/CSuGmHmoO2C/)

 The base is made of three layers of laser cut plywood with a laser engraved channel at the bottom for the LED strip.
 M3 nuts are embedded between layers before bonding.
 [Slide binders](https://www.amazon.co.uk/gp/product/B00JPJA7QY) can also be used to clip LED strips onto the edge 5mm thick acrylic, ideal for hanging signs.